 We're big fans of a good Disney bar crawl.
 While Disneyland and Walt Disney World both have respectable bar crawls, the international scene is not as bright.
 If you're planning a trip to Disneyland Paris, though, and wanted to see how to get some adulting done, we're here to help!
 Here's our guide to the hotel bars of Disneyland Paris, as told through a bar crawl!

 Disneyland Paris is a great place for a bar crawl.
 First of all, the hotels are all close together.
-You can walk among all of them in under 30 minutes, Davy Crockett's Ranch excepted.
+You can walk among all of them in under 30 minutes (Davy Crockett Ranch excepted).
 Second, the hotels are close to Disney Village, which is itself home to a few bars if you wanted to mix things up.

 First Stop - Red Garter Saloon, Disney's Hotel Cheyenne

-The hours for Red Garter Saloon were 4PM to midnight Sunday through Friday, 4PM to 1AM Saturday.
+The hours for Red Garter Saloon are 4PM to midnight Sunday through Friday, 4PM to 1AM Saturday.

 Second Stop - Captain's Quarters, Newport Bay Club

 From Red Garter Saloon, walk back to Lac Buena Vista and have drinks at Captain's Quarters at Disney's Newport Bay Club.
 Again, as we said earlier, you can mix up the order of the Lac Buena Vista bars as much as you please.